HillsMakan/sydneyhillsmakan/src/content/partner/cumulo.md

 cuisine:
   - Ice Cream
 region:
-  - Kings Langley
-  - New South Wales
+  - New South Wales - Australia
-  - Australia
 discount_pct: 5
 discount_text: Durian Ice Cream in 2 litter tub for HMG members at $50 (normally
   $58), Pre-order only